EricYufengWu/q8bot/README.md

 Although I do not plan to constantly maintain this project due to availability, feel free to reach out with questions and I will try my best to answer: yufeng.wu0902@gmail.com

 Access the bill of materials (BOM) **[here](https://docs.google.com/spreadsheets/d/1M1K_Dghia-Mn2t4RStW8juN6r4e3I3OBy6M_fPFHzs8/edit?usp=sharing)**.
-Build the optional EasyESPNow dongle for easier robot control by following instructions [here](https://github.com/EricYufengWu/EasyESPNow).
+Build the optional E for easier robot control by following instructions [here](https://github.com/EricYufengWu/ESPNowDongle).
 This is not included in the main BOM as there are other ways to control Q8bot (WiFi, BLE, etc.)

 [![Q8bot](documentation_public/Q8bot_Rev2_Render.png)](https://autode.sk/3BYuhuN)